pivotal/docs-tap/getting-started.md

 2. Default kube config context is set to the target Kubernetes cluster

-3. A developer namespace has been setup to accomodate the developer's Workload.
+3. A developer namespace has been setup to accommodate the developer's Workload.
    See [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).